-Condidate eleires survey ista Francisco a contra suide concerni inte Toophing staff 50 CD ADA Candidate claims appropriate advice and feedback not given by Subject Teacher prior to starting on their work Ensures a centre-wide process is in place for Subject Teachers to record all information provided to candidates before work begins as part of the centre's quality assurance procedures Teaching staff, EO, CD, APA Regular monitoring of Subject Teacher completed records and sign- off to confirm monitoring activity Full records kept detailing all information and advice given to candidates prior to starting on their work as appropriate to the subject and component Candidate confirms/records advice and feedback given prior to starting on their work Candidate claims no advice and feedback given by Subject Teacher during the task-taking stage Ensures a centre-wide process is in place for Subject Teachers to record all advice and feedback provided to candidates during the task-taking stage as part of the centre's quality assurance procedures Teaching staff, EO, CD, APA Regular monitoring of Subject Teacher completed records and sign- off to confirm monitoring activity Full records kept detailing all advice and feedback given to candidates during the task-taking stage as appropriate to the subject and component Candidate confirms/records advice and feedback given during the task- taking stage A third party claims that assistance was given to candidates by the Subject Teacher over and above that allowed in the regulations and An investigation is conducted; candidates and Subject Teacher are interviewed and statements recorded where relevant Teaching staff, EO, CD, APA specification Records as detailed above are provided to confirm all assistance given
+Candidate claims appropriate advice and feedback not given by Subject Teacher prior to starting on their work Ensures a centre-wide process is in place for Subject Teachers to record all information provided to candidates before work begins as part of the centre's quality assurance procedures Regular monitoring of Subject Teacher completed records and signoff to confirm monitoring activity Full records kept detailing all information and advice given to candidates prior to starting on their work as appropriate to the subject and component Candidate confirms/records advice and feedback given prior to starting on their work Teaching staff, EO, CD, DH Candidate claims no advice and feedback given by Subject Teacher during the task-taking stage Ensures a centre-wide process is in place for Subject Teachers to record all advice and feedback provided to candidates during the task-taking stage as part of the centre's quality assurance procedures Regular monitoring of Subject Teacher completed records and signoff to confirm monitoring activity Full records kept detailing all advice and feedback given to candidates during the task-taking stage as appropriate to the subject and component Candidate confirms/records advice and feedback given during the task-taking stage Teaching staff, EO, CD, DH A third party claims that assistance was given to candidates by the Subject Teacher over and above that allowed in the regulations and specification An investigation is conducted; candidates and Subject Teacher are interviewed and statements recorded where relevant Records as detailed above are provided to confirm all assistance given Teaching staff, EO, CD, DH

-Where appropriate, a suspected malpractice report is submitted to the awarding body Candidate does not reference information from published source Candidate is advised at a general level to reference information before work is submitted for formal assessment Teaching staff, EO, CD, APA Candidate is again referred to the JCQ document Information for candidates: non-examination assessments Candidate's detailed record of his/her own research, planning, resources etc. is regularly checked to ensure continued completion Candidate does not set out references as required Candidate is advised at a general level to review and re-draft the set out of references before work is submitted for formal assessment Candidate is again referred to the JCQ document Information for candidates: non-examination assessments Teaching staff, EO, CD, APA Candidate's detailed record of his/her own research, planning, resources etc. is regularly checked to ensure continued completion Candidate joins the course late after formally supervised task taking has started A separate supervised session(s) is arranged for the candidate to catch up CD, Teaching staff Candidate moves to another centre during the course Awarding body guidance is sought to determine what can be done depending on the stage at which the move takes place CD, Teaching staff, EO An excluded pupil wants to complete his/her non-examination assessment(s) The awarding body specification is checked to determine if the specification is available to a candidate outside mainstream education CD, Teaching staff
+Where appropriate, a suspected malpractice report is submitted to the awarding body Candidate does not reference information from published source Candidate is advised at a general level to reference information before work is submitted for formal assessment Teaching staff, EO, CD, DH Candidate is again referred to the JCQ document Information for candidates: non-examination assessments Candidate's detailed record of his/her own research, planning, resources etc. is regularly checked to ensure continued completion Candidate does not set out references as required Candidate is advised at a general level to review and re-draft the set out of references before work is submitted for formal assessment Teaching staff, EO, CD, DH Candidate is again referred to the JCQ document Information for candidates: non-examination assessments Candidate's detailed record of his/her own research, planning, resources etc. is regularly checked to ensure continued completion Candidate joins the course late after formally supervised task taking has started A separate supervised session(s) is arranged for the candidate to catch up CD, Teaching staff Candidate moves to another centre during the course Awarding body guidance is sought to determine what can be done depending on the stage at which the move takes place CD, Teaching staff, EO An excluded pupil wants to complete his/her non-examination assessment(s) The awarding body specification is checked to determine if the specification is available to a candidate outside mainstream education CD, Teaching staff